poplatek/payment-methods-book/mobile-app-features/README.md

 7. Splitting bills between several parties
 8. Paying w/o any verification up to a certain amount threshold in one payment
 9. Paying w/o any verification up to a certain amount threshold during that day
-10. Login to app via a personal code e.g. 4 or 6 digits
+10. Login to app via a personal code (PIN) e.g. 4 or 6 digits
 11. Login to app via a biometric code, e.g. a finger print
 12. Confirming a high value payment w/a personal code
 13. Confirming a high value payment w/a biometric code, e.g. finger print (iOS Touch Id, etc.)